-Kaise program caps of the Mesilient Infrastructure Fund While the Gity recognizes program caps are necessary to demonstrate that financial controls are being utilized for HUD to approve the plan, they directly impact the City's top mitigation priority which meets the Eligibility orbiral southern and the City's top mitigation priority which meets Action Plan, but may immediately exceed the SSM program cap.
-Establishing a program and SSM may restrict the level of risk reduction available to local communities.
-For example, right (8) projects that the City submitted through FEMA's HMGP, PDM and FLA mitigation programs were in excess of SSM.
+Kaise program caps of the Resilient infrastructure Fund While the City recognises program caps are necessary to demonstrate that financial controls are being utilized for HUD to approve the plan, they directly impact the City's too mitigation priority which meets the Eligibility criteria outlined in o Eligibility as well as many of the f) Priorithation elements of the draft Action Plan, but may immediately exceed the SSM program cap.
+Establishing a program and of SSM may restrict the level of risk reduction available to local communities.
+For example, eight (8) projects that the City submitted through FEMA's HMGP, PDM and FLA miligation programs were in excess of SSM.
 Thus, the City would like to see a higher program cap.
-In addition, the City would like to better understand how the \$10M jurisdictional cap addresses the requirement of 50% of funding being allocated to protects in the MID communities and to address the MIR requirement.
-As written, this allocated to projects in the MID communities and to address the LMI requirement.
+In addition, the City would like to better understand how the \$10M jurisdictional cap addresses the requirement of SOM of funding being allossed to prosiders in the MID communities and in address the MIM confirmment.
+As widther, this allocated to projects in the MID communities and to address the LMI requirement.
 As written, this program only provides \$20M total to the City and the County, which by far realized the most significant impacts with the greatest combined unmet needs.